HumanExposure/data_mgmt_scripts/EWG Guide to Healthy Cleaning/ReadMe.md

 **ewgCleaningGetCats.py** reads the csv created by ewgCleaningExtract.py, goes to each category, brand and company url, gets the full names, and creates a new csv with this data

+**ewgCleaningHtmlToPdf.py** converts html files to pdfs so they can be uploaded to Factotum